 North American Construction Group Ltd. Second Quarter Results Conference Call and Webcast Notification

-ACHESON, Alberta, July 11, 2018 (GLOBE NEWSWIRE) — North American Construction Group Ltd. (“NACG” or “the Company”) (TSX:NOA.TO) (NYSE:NOA) announced today that it will release its financial results for the Second Quarter ended June 30, 2018 on Tuesday, July 31, 2018 after markets close.
-Following the release of its financial results, NACG will hold a conference call and webcast on Wednesday, August 1, 2018, at 7:00 a.m.
+ACHESON, Alberta, July 17, 2025 (GLOBE NEWSWIRE) — North American Construction Group Ltd. (“NACG” or “the Company”) (TSX:NOA.TO/NYSE:NOA) announced today that it will release its financial results for the second quarter ended June 30, 2025, on Wednesday, August 13, 2025, after markets close.
+Following the release of its financial results, NACG will hold a conference call and webcast on Thursday, August 14, 2025, at 7:00 a.m.
 Mountain Time (9:00 a.m.
 Eastern Time).

 The call can be accessed by dialing:

+A slide deck for the webcast will be available for download the evening prior to the call and will be found on the company’s website at www.nacg.ca/presentations/

-The live and archived webcast can be accessed at:
+The live presentation and webcast can be accessed at: North American Construction Group Ltd. Second Quarter Results Conference Call and Webcast Registration

+A replay will be available until September 15, 2025, using the link provided.

 About the Company

-North American Construction Group Ltd. (www.nacg.ca) is the premier provider of heavy construction and mining services in Canada.
-For more than 60 years, NACG has provided services to large oil, natural gas and resource companies.
-The Company maintains one of the largest independently owned equipment fleets in the region.
+North American Construction Group Ltd. is a premier provider of heavy civil construction and mining services in Australia, Canada, and the U.S. For over 70 years, NACG has provided services to the mining, resource and infrastructure construction markets.

 For further information, please contact: